mrerol/ITU-18-19-Fall-BLG317E-Database-Systems-Ticketz/docs/source/user/member2.rst

 Driver List Page
 ^^^^^^^^^^^^^^^^^

-deneme
+A firm can list drivers of its with the driver list page.
+In this page, it is possible to delete and edit the drivers.
+Deletion is performed immediately and editing is performed in driver edit page.

 .. figure:: images/member2/driver_list.PNG
      :scale: 75 %
-     :alt: Firm List Page
+     :alt: Driver List Page

-     Figure 7 - Firm List Page
+     Figure 7 - Driver List Page

 Driver Edit page
 ^^^^^^^^^^^^^^^^^

-deneme
+In this page, a firm can edit its driver's information.

 .. figure:: images/member2/edit_driver.PNG
      :scale: 75 %
-     :alt: Firm List Page
+     :alt: Driver Edit Page

-     Figure 8 - Firm List Page
+     Figure 8 - Driver Edit Page

 Vehicle Pages
 ------------------

-Driver are members of the firms.
-Hence, a firm can have driver.
-It is possible to add, list, delete and edit drivers for firms.
+Vehicles are members of the firms.
+Hence, a firm can have vehicle.
+It is possible to add, list, delete and edit vehicles for firms.

 Vehicle Add Page
 ^^^^^^^^^^^^^^^^^

-deneme
+A firm can add vehicle to the system with the vehicle add page.

 .. figure:: images/member2/add_vehicle.PNG
      :scale: 75 %